twilio/twilio-video-app-android/README.md

 The tests interact with the backend infrastructure and will result in billing activity on your account.

 ### Setting Test Log Level
-By default, the log level is set to `LogLevel.OFF` during test execution.
+By default, the log level is set to `LogLevel.INFO` during test execution.
 To change the log level during test execution set project property `testLogLevel` or add `TEST_LOG_LEVEL` entry to `local.properties`.
 The value can be set to any value defined in the enum `LogLevel`.